Newman hits RBI single in 9th, lifts Pirates past Cubs 3-2

 R0STER MOVES

-Cubs: INF Addison Russell was recalled from Triple-A Iowa, RHP Brandon Kintzler (right pectoral inflammation) was activated from the injured list and CF Albert Almora Jr. and RHP James Norwood were optioned to Iowa.
+Cubs: In addition to Kintzler being activated, INF Addison Russell was recalled from Triple-A Iowa and CF Albert Almora Jr. and RHP James Norwood were optioned there.

 GM Jed Hoyer said Almora is expected to be recalled Sept.
 1, when the roster limit expands to 40 from 25.
 Almora made 75 starts in center field and hit .232 with 12 home runs and 32 RBIs in 114 games.

-Pirates: Tucker was recalled from Triple-A Indianapolis and RHP Geoff Hartlieb was optioned there.
+Pirates: RHP Geoff Hartlieb was optioned to Indianapolis to clear a roster spot for Tucker.
 The Pirates wanted an extra position player because INF/OF Jose Osuna is two games into the five-game suspension he received from Major League Baseball for his part in a fight at Cincinnati on July 30.

-Tucker made his major-league debut April 20 and the shortstop batted .196 with two home runs and nine RBIs in 38 games.
+Tucker made his major-league debut April 20.

 TRAINER’S ROOM